Grace to you!

 We are our brother’s and sister’s keeper and the Lord Jesus Christ wants us to share in the spiritual wellbeing of the saints.
 Our prayers for the dead are our Christian sacrificial offerings on their behalf.
 God listens.
 Graces overflow because of the prayer of the saints as well.

 God has given us the privilege to be part of the grace-moment for the saints.
 Our prayers could do that miracle of saving a soul.
 Who would not love to be associated with being part of the heaven-story, of final homecoming of the dead?
 I would.

 Moreover, we pray for them so we may have peace with the situation.
 Praying for the dead brings closure to them, as well as to us.
 It helps them as it helps us.
 After praying for the repose of my loved ones, I feel peace within my soul, which assures me I am doing the right thing.
 This is not some mere emotional satisfaction, it happens deep within the soul and I know it.

 When my youngest brother died, I had peace with his death after I offered nine days Mass intention for his soul.
 There are many testimonies like this and tons of books written about testimonies concerning prayer for souls in Purgatory.

-Since we do not know who is in heaven and who is not, except the canonized Saints; and since we do not know how long it takes from the last hours of purification to glory, let’s be generous with our prayers.
+Since we do not know who is in heaven and who is not, except the canonized Saints; and since we do not know how long it takes from the last hours of purification to glory—in eternity, there is no time and space—let’s be generous with our prayers.
 Remember, after death, there is no more concept of time, we belong to eternity where there is no morning or night, and before the Lord, the bible says, a thousand years is like yesterday come and gone (Psalm 90:4).

 May the souls of the faithful departed, through the mercy of God rest in peace.
 Amen.